Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.

-Candidate should note that the business-jet segment is quite dominant in terms of numbers and that this validates the client's focus on that particular segment.
+The candidate should note that the business-jet segment is quite dominant in terms of numbers and that this validates the client's focus on that particular segment.

 6. Makes sense, let's move on to sizing the market.
 How would you approach this?

-Candidate should indicate that in order to size the market, we would need to estimate total revenues for the business jet segment.
+The candidate should indicate that in order to size the market, we would need to estimate total revenues for the business jet segment.
 Important revenue drivers are labor costs, hours of labor required & cost of materials & potentially some overhead.

-Candidate should also ask for data and information on those aspects.
+The candidate should also ask for data and information on those aspects.